ibm-cloud-docs/FileStorage/replication.md

 2. Click **Actions** ![Actions icon](../icons/action-menu-icon.svg "Actions").
 3. Select **Delete Replica**.
 4. Select when to cancel.
 Choose **Immediately** or **Anniversary Date**, and click **Continue**.
 5. This operation deletes the replica volume with all its data.
-Click the checkbox to acknowledge this, and click **Delete**.
+Click the checkbox to acknowledge information, and click **Delete**.

 ## Canceling replication when the primary volume is deleted in the UI
 {: #cancelprimaryUI}